 Shear Test Fixtures

 A variety of standardized test methods exist for shear testing of composite materials, including both in-plane and interlaminar shear tests.
-Additional shear test fixtures are listed for testing of sandwich composites, of fasteners, of rubber and foam, and a wide variety of other materials.
+Additional shear test fixtures are listed for testing of sandwich composites, fasteners, rubber, foam, and a wide variety of other materials.

 Developed in the late 1970's and early 1980's at the University of Wyoming, the Iosipescu shear test produces a uniform shear state due to two v-notched grooves in the specimen.
 This fixture can test the shear strength and modulus of all three stress states, but is limited to either unidirectional or cross-ply laminates.